vchan2/vchan2.github.io/2021APCalculusAB.md

 -->

 <!--
-Unit 4 test is tentatively scheduled for <b>Monday, December 6</b> in-class.
+Unit 4 test is scheduled for <b>Monday, December 6</b> in-class.
 Unit 4 AP material is tentatively scheduled for <b>Wednesday, December 8</b> in-class.
 You should be proficient in all material covered in Chapter 3 (sections 1, 2, 5).
 More precisely, you should be able to:
   * Determine the velocity and acceleration of a particle moving in a straight-line given its position/displacement function as well as compute the value of the velocity or acceleration at particular times.
   * Determine when a particle is at rest as well as when it is moving in the positive or negative direction.
   * Find the total distance travelled by a particle within a specified amount of time.